Porno (novel): Section 1: Stag

 Simon 'Sick Boy' Williamson leaves the London crack scene and returns to Leith when he comes into ownership of his aunt's pub.
 Convinced that the area is destined to become a social and cultural hub, Simon decides to focus his energy into making the pub an upper class establishment.
 Nikki Fuller-Smith is a university student who works part-time in a massage parlour.
 Rab, a university acquaintance, introduces her to his friend Terry Lawson and his underground, home-made pornography operation.
 The scene interests Nikki.

 Danny 'Spud' Murphy has been regularly attending group sessions in an attempt to kick his drug habit.
 His relationship with his partner Alison is estranged and Spud feels like he has become a burden on her.
 He considers his life insurance policy and contemplates suicide.

 Meanwhile, in Amsterdam, Mark Renton is co-owner of a successful nightclub.
 One night, a DJ from his hometown (Carl Ewart from Welsh's previous novel Glue) plays at one of his clubs and recognises him.

 When Sick Boy learns of Terry's operation, he offers the use of the upstairs bar to shoot some scenes.
-During their first meeting, the group begins planning to shoot a full length adult film.
+During their first meeting, the group begins planning to shoot a full-length adult film.
 The first section concludes with "OOTSIDE", a chapter noting the release into society of Francis Begbie.

 Section 2: Porno

 While in prison, Begbie received anonymous packages of gay porn sent from Sick Boy.
 He was determined to find the culprit upon his release.
 While accompanying an old friend on a debt collection errand, he meets Kate and begins a relationship with her.

 When Alison begins working at Sick Boy's pub and Sick Boy deliberately attempts to end her relationship with Spud, the friendship between Spud and Sick Boy is over.
 During one heated argument, Spud reveals that he received his share of the money from Renton.
 He also unveils his recent ambition to write a history of Leith.

 Begbie visits Sick Boy's pub.
 As the two converse, Sick Boy considers the merciless trait of opportunity and threat accompanying Begbie's release.
 Soon after, Terry, Rab and several other friends arrive and begin discussing their upcoming road trip to Amsterdam, a bachelor celebration for Rab.
 Sick Boy is initially reluctant to attend but changes his mind after Carl, a DJ, mentions that Renton works at a club there.

+Begbie kills Chizzie, a pederast he met in prision who is also a friend of Spud.